nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/03-fundamentals-of-apache-kafka/01-kafka-connect/01-setup-debezium-connector/Readme.md

 # Debezium

+# What Is Change Data Capture (CDC)?

+# Use-cases of CDC

+1. OLAP (online analytical processing) systems use CDC to migrate data from transactional databases to analytical databases.
+2. OLTP (online transactional processing) systems can also use CDC as an event bus to replicate data in a different data store.
+For example, from MySQL to Elasticsearch.

 # What is Debezium?

+- **Debezium** works on top of **kafka connect**. **Kafka Connect** is a framework for streaming data between multiple systems.
+When deployed, it provides REST APIs to manage connectors.
 - **Debezium** is a set of **source connectors** for **Kafka Connect**.
 We can use it to capture changes in our databases so that your applications can respond to them in real-time.
 - **Debezium** is built upon the **Apache Kafka** project and uses **Kafka** to transport the changes from one system to another.
 The most interesting aspect of **Debezium** is that at the core it is using **Change Data Capture** (CDC) to capture the data and push it into **Kafka**.
 The advantage of this is that the source database remains untouched in the sense that we don’t have to add triggers or log tables.
 This is a huge advantage as triggers and log tables degrade performance.